HicResearch/TREEHOOSE/doc/operations/DataLake.md

 ![Data Usage - 1](../../res/images/data_lake/DataUsage-1.png)

 Provide the **TRE Source Bucket** bucket name and the KMS key used to encrypt it.
-In addition, specify the path of the dataset (in section *Studies*) that you wish to make available to researchers.
+In addition, specify the path to the dataset (in section *Studies*) that you wish to make available to researchers.
  If you need help finding these details, use the **TRE Datalake 1 Prod** account and check the [AWS CloudFormation](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/) *Resources* tab for *Stack* "TREDataLake1".